Introduction to Big Data in Banking

 In 2008 due to the subprime lending crisis in the US, the world economy was in turmoil which also demonstrated two things,

-- How connected the world was and how a crisis which started in one country can quickly and negatively impact all major economies in the world and shattered world banking and financial markets.
+- How connected the world was and how a crisis that started in one country can quickly and negatively impact all major economies in the world and shattered world banking and financial markets.

 - How desperately we needed a technology that could help us identify bad/Subprime loans, structural shift in banking stances with respect to lending, Customer profiling, etc.